schmaustech/rt-app-container/README.md

 [RT-APP Repository](https://github.com/scheduler-tools/rt-app)

+## Background

+The following work really builds upon the efforts Daniel Bristot de Oliveira of Red Hat built out in the following [reposititory](https://gitlab.com/rt-linux-tools/rt_consolidation_ex/-/tree/dirty?ref_type=heads).
+This work is based on explanations from Daniel about how to use multiple real-time workloads in a same CPU, consolidating applications trying to provide low response times/jitter for real-time tasks.
+Within that body of work were a few examples of that explaination and usage.
+Here in this repository we will take that effort and leverage it via a container.

 ## Contents of Repository

 * Dockerfile - To build the container to run the tests
 * entrypoint.sh - The script that runs within the container to kickoff the rt-app workload test
-* run.sh - The script that takes Daniel's work [here](https://gitlab.com/rt-linux-tools/rt_consolidation_ex/-/tree/dirty?ref_type=heads) and collapses it into one script and uses containers
+* run.sh - The script that takes Daniel's work [here](https://gitlab.com/rt-linux-tools/rt_consolidation_ex/-/tree/dirty?ref_type=heads) and collapses it into one script and launches rt-app via containers.
 * basic.json - This is used to compute the CAL (Function Call Interrupt) on a core
-* single.json -
+* single.json - Example json
-* template.json -
+* template.json - Example json

-References to Daniel's work: [here](https://gitlab.com/rt-linux-tools/rt_consolidation_ex/-/tree/dirty?ref_type=heads)

 ### Build the Container